 Omitting Authors or Years from Citations

-Temporary Citation Preferences

-Typing Citations into Your Paper

 While your style may normally include the author's name and date in each in-text citation, you may want to omit the author and/or year from a particular citation.
 This is useful if you have mentioned the author or year in the context of the sentence and do not want to repeat the information in the citation.